15 Regression with Interaction

 • PROC REG fits the linear regression model relating weight to height.

-• OUTPUT OUT=myout R=resid saves the residual values from the regression model into a new dataset called myout.
+• OUTPUT OUT=MYOUT R=RESID saves the residual values from the regression model into a new dataset called MYOUT.

 • PROC UNIVARIATE is used to examine the distribution of the residuals.